NATURE SANCTUARY

 From day one, the focused ecological strategy had multiple critical facets.
 A key priority upon arrival on March 18, 2008 was to install a large-capacity Rainwater Harvesting System on the lower part of the preserve and nearby the Sky Islands Discovery Center.
 Determined to collect the first rain, and knowing that there were only 3 months before the start of the Monsoon season, the hard work began in earnest.
 The main objective was to collect water from the 2,000-square-foot metal roof atop the Sky Islands Discovery Center, piping it underground all the way to “Dragon Pond” which we created for the system.
 From the pond rainwater is then pumped into the cisterns to be stored.
 Through much hard work and the investment in 2 robust metal cisterns – each holding 10,000 gallons – we have been able to fill our active 20,000-gallon system, which in turn waters our native landscaping and fills our Wildlife Ponds.

-- While designing all the new infrastructure, Claudia carefully chose only Eco-friendly and sustainable resilient building materials – rock, flagstone, recycled metal, reclaimed wood, clay, straw, grasses – to build with local artisans following her custom made solutions
+• While designing all the new infrastructure, Claudia carefully chose only Eco-friendly and sustainable resilient building materials – rock, flagstone, recycled metal, reclaimed wood, clay, straw, grasses – to build with local artisans following her designs custom made solutions

-- To further conserve water, we made every sink and shower at Safari Camp and Main Camp gray-water ones.
-Used water benefits native plants, which in turn support biodiversity and even food production in our Organic Orchards and Gardens.
+• To further conserve water, every sink and shower at Safari Camp and Main Camp was built following Graywater System principles.
+Used water benefits native plants, which in turn support biodiversity and even food production in our Organic Orchards & Organic Edible Gardens

-- All the fans are energy-efficient and there is no waste with air-conditioning
+• All Fans are energy-efficient and there is no waste with air-conditioning

-- Close off all vehicular access to the Discovery Center
+• Close off all vehicular access to the Sky Islands Discovery Center

 ECO-BATHROOMS TO BENEFIT NATURE

-- Only Gray-Water Sinks and Showers at the Safari Tented Camp
+• Only Graywater Sinks and Showers at the Sky Islands Safari Camp

-- 4 Indoor Gray- Water showers at Nighthawk Nook
+• 4 hot Indoor Graywater showers at Nighthawk Nook

 RAVENS-WAY WILD JOURNEYS HAS BEEN FEATURED IN: